Complexity of frustration: a new source of non-local non-stabilizerness: Non-stabilizerness close to a classical point

 From now on, we focus on the translationally invariant one-dimensional model whose Hamiltonian can be written in the form

 The parameter $\lambda$ allows for tuning the relative weight of the two terms.
 At $\lambda=0$ (classical point), the Hamiltonian boils down to a simple 1D Ising model that, in the presence of topological frustration, shows the extensive degeneracy in the ground state manifold that we are looking for.
-In a translationally invariant 1D system, topological frustration is induced by choosing antiferromagnetic interactions $(J=1)$ and by enforcing the so-called {\it frustrated boundary conditions} (FBC) that are imposed by setting: 1) periodic boundary conditions ($\sigma^\alpha_j=\sigma^\alpha_{j+n}\ \forall\, j,\,\alpha$); 2) odd number of sites ($L=2M+1$ for any strictly positive integer $M$).
+In a translationally invariant 1D system, topological frustration is induced by choosing antiferromagnetic interactions $(J=1)$ and by enforcing the so-called {\it frustrated boundary conditions} (FBC) that are imposed by setting: 1) periodic boundary conditions ($\sigma^\alpha_j=\sigma^\alpha_{j+L}\ \forall\, j,\,\alpha$); 2) odd number of sites ($L=2M+1$ for any strictly positive integer $M$).

-The family of Hamiltonians in \eqref{eq:hamiltonian} features a second term in competition with the Ising one which preserves translational invariance, but must violate parity symmetry for the magnetization along the $x$-direction, namely the direction of the Ising interaction.
+The family of Hamiltonians in \eqref{eq:hamiltonian} features a second term in competition with the Ising one which preserves translational invariance, violates the parity symmetry along the direction of the Ising interaction but preserves the one with respect to an orthogonal direction, in our case the $z$ direction.
 Moreover, to exploit the methods presented in Ref.~\cite{Oliviero2022_bis}, we also require the resulting model to be mappable to a free fermionic one, by making use of the Jordan-Wigner transformation~\cite{FranchiniBook}.
-This family of Hamiltonians is extremely wide and includes, among others, the transverse field Ising model (TFIM), obtained by setting $O_{j}=\sigma^z_j$ and the Cluster-Ising model (CIM), which is recovered for $O_{j}=\sigma^x_{j-1} \sigma^z_j\sigma^x_{j+1}$.
+This family of Hamiltonians is extremely wide and includes, among others, the transverse field Ising model (TFIM)~\cite{Barouch1971}, obtained by setting $O_{j}=\sigma^z_j$ and the Cluster-Ising model (CIM)~\cite{Smacchia2011, Giampaolo2014}, that is the simplest example of the family of Cluster models~\cite{Giampaolo2015, Zonzo2018}, which is obtained choosing $O_{j}=\sigma^y_{j-1} \sigma^z_j\sigma^y_{j+1}$.